Navigation

 Metallica just keeps riding the lightning.

-The planet’s biggest thrash-metal band just announced the continuation of its electric M72 World Tour with the addition of 21 North American dates from May through July in 2025, including two Denver shows, that will extend the legendary run into its third year.
+The planet’s biggest thrash-metal band just announced the continuation of its electric M72 World Tour with the addition of 21 North American dates between May and the end of July, extending the legendary run into its third year.
+The 2025 dates include two Denver shows,

-Metallica will take Empower Field at Mile High on June 27 and June 29, 2025.
-The pair of Colorado shows will be entirely different, too, as the group’s No Repeat Weekends tradition means the set lists and openers change with each performance.
-For June 27, Limp Bizkit and Ice Nine Kills are on the bill, while Pantera, which currently features touring guitarist Zakk Wylde (Black Label Society, Ozzy Osbourne) and drummer Charlie Benante (Anthrax, Stormtroopers of Death), as well as Suicidal Tendencies are slotted for the June 29 concert.
+Metallica will take Empower Field at Mile High on June 27 and June 29.
+The pair of Colorado shows will be entirely different, too, as the group’s No Repeat Weekends tradition means that the set lists and openers change with each performance.
+For June 27, Limp Bizkit and Ice Nine Kills are on the bill, while Pantera — which currently features touring guitarist Zakk Wylde (Black Label Society, Ozzy Osbourne) and drummer Charlie Benante (Anthrax, Stormtroopers of Death) — and Suicidal Tendencies are slotted for the June 29 concert.

 So there’s no excuse not to grab tickets to one, or both, of the shows.
 For further information, enhanced experiences, travel packages and more, visit the official Metallica website.